robbie-cao/vim.robc/README.md

 ## Know Issues

-1. MarkdownPreview has problem during Vim start after update python with brew (brew update & brew install python).
+1. MarkdownPreview has problem during Vim start after update python with brew (`brew update` & `brew install python`).
 [Log](http://git.io/vCjBM)
 2. InstantMarkdownPreview works with Firefox, but has issue with Chrome.

 ## TODO

-1. Move plugin enable/disable config to vimrc or a sperate config file
+1. Move plugin enable/disable config to vimrc or a separate config file
 2. Optimize config on file types
 3. More